NickWaterton/iperf3-GUI/README.md

 ![screenshot](https://github.com/NickWaterton/iperf3-GUI/blob/master/Screenshot%202018-04-24%2018.19.46.png "Screenshot")

 ## Pre-Requisites
-you need iperf3 installed.
+You need iperf3 installed.
 It can be downloaded from here: https://iperf.fr/iperf-download.php

 ## Dependencies
 The program will optionally use pyping if you have it installed, otherwise it uses plain old ping.